 Lecturer in law

 Mr. Howland is a Partner and the Environmental Practice Head at Curtis, Mallet-Prevost, Colt & Mosle, LLP, an international law firm based i New York City.
-Over a 30 year career at EPA, in private practice, inhouse at a renewable energy developer, in academia, in local government, and at a nonprofit, Charlie Howland has worked to find innovative ways to address complex environmental and energy problems, using classic enforcement tools as well as collaborative multi-stakeholder techniques to reach environmentally, socially, and economically sustainable solutions.
+Over a 30 year career at EPA, been in private practice, inhouse at a renewable energy developer, in academia, in local government, and at a nonprofit, Charlie Howland has worked to find innovative ways to address complex environmental and energy problems, using classic enforcement tools as well as collaborative multi-stakeholder techniques to reach environmentally, socially, and economically sustainable solutions.
 As a Senior Assistant Regional Counsel with USEPA Region III he works on cleanups at private and federal facilities, including contaminated sediment sites and formerly used defense sites.
 He has served on several Agency workgroups which have written national EPA enforcement policies (municipal solid waste, renewable energy siting/tenant liability, formerly used defense sites), and has received numerous awards for his work, including the Philadelphia Federal Executive Board's gold medal for exceptional service in 2015.